sutormin94/Gyrase_Topo-Seq/README.md

 ## TAD_Mut_assoc_GCSs_analysis.py

-Script analysis colocalization of mutations (from Foster, 2015) and TADs borders (from Lioy, 2018) with GCSs.
+Script analyzes colocalization of mutations (from Foster, 2015) and TADs borders (from Lioy, 2018) with GCSs.

 **Requirements:** python 3